 Is the lack of diversity the reason why we still have so many problems in our industry?
 Is the fact that it is still white male driven the very reason that recruitment was at an all-time low before January 2020.
 Almost every employer of every description was finding it increasingly difficult to find the right chefs.
 Temporary Recruitment constantly relied upon and the situation was becoming so acute that it even began to affect the higher levels of our profession, including Michelin starred establishments.Whilst the” White Male Club” still exists in professional cookery, how can we ever hope to move forward?

-So, as we hopefully progress towards the re-opening of our business’s isn’t it time to reflect upon just how diverse we should all be in our approach to recruitment and begin to embrace the fact that diversity can and does bring a whole new set of dynamics to our profession and our business, and that the next time we do recruit then we begin to find those women, and BAME chefs that can bring that extra “special ingredient” to our brigades.
+So, as we hopefully progress towards the re-opening of our business’s isn’t it time to reflect upon just how diverse we should all be in our approach to recruitment and begin to embrace the fact that diversity can and does bring a whole new set of dynamics to our profession and our business, and that the next time we do recruit then we begin to find those women, and chefs of all ethnic backgrounds that can bring that extra “special ingredient” to our brigades.